 Interested in Being Included on the BestBusinessSchools.com Blog?

-The Best Business Schools (BBS) Blog shares thoughts, insight, perspective, advice, and experience with prospective students of all ages, in all stages of their educational pursuits.
-If you have insights or know of a student perspective that would add value to prospective and current business students, please send your blog idea pitch to email@example.com.
+The Best Business Schools Blog shares thoughts, insight, perspectives, advice, and experience with current and prospective students of all ages, in all stages of their educational pursuits.
+If you have insights or know of a current or former student whose perspectives would add value to this audience, please send your blog idea to email@example.com.

 AACSB has a variety of social media platforms for prospective students.
 These accounts provide news about AACSB-accredited schools and business education.